vcr11/Wheather-APP/README.md

 - **Search for a City**: Enter the name of the city you want to check the weather for in the search bar and press **Enter**.
 - The app will display the current weather conditions for the searched city, including temperature, weather description, and a 5-day weather forecast.

-## Contributing

-If you'd like to contribute to this project, feel free to fork the repository, make your changes, and submit a pull request.
-Contributions are welcome!

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

 If you have any questions or suggestions, feel free to contact me: